 I took the same strategies the big brands use and brought them down to a personal level to create the experiences, opportunities, and relationships I wanted in my career.

-Now, I use these same brand strategies I used at Nike and Ralph Lauren to help introverted professionals, like you, deliberately craft the experience you want people to have of you.
+Now, I use these same brand strategies I used at Nike and Ralph Lauren to help under-appreciated professionals, like you, deliberately craft the experience you want people to have of you.

 Your professional brand positions you to get ahead as an expert in your current job and sets you up to build a business that is precisely aligned with who you are.